UtrechtUniversity/HPC-data-synchronization/docs/Yoda_local.md

 Next you need to create a default UNIX user account.
 Type the username that you would like to use.

 When you succesfully installed bash, start the bash command line and install icommands using the instructions on [this page](./install_icommands.md).
-From there, continue with configuration of the icommands [instructions here](./Yoda.md).
+From there, continue with configuration of the icommands ([instructions here](./Yoda.md)).

 ## Cyberduck